-• Nippon Paper Industries regularly holds health and safety meetings attended by both employees and management, including safety and health personnel from the head office, mills, and labor unions, where the opinions of employees are represented.
+• Nippon Paper Industries regularly holds health and safety meetings attended by both labor and management including safety and health personnel from the head office, mills, and labor unions, where the opinions of employees are represented.

-- Meetings of the Safety and Health Committee and Safety and Health Promotion Council (consisting of mills and contractors) are held separately at each location including mills and offices, once a month. - The Company promotes safety and health management activities by cooperating and collaborating with management and employees, as well as contractors and related contractors of mills working at each location. - The Company has established a communication system between the mills and the head office, as well as between departments within the head office, to report necessary information in the event of a disaster to the Nippon Paper Group Safety and Disaster Prevention Committee and its management.
+- Meetings of the Safety and Health Committee and Safety and Health Promotion Council (consisting of mills and contractors) are held separately at each location including mills and offices, once a month. - The Company promotes safety and health management activities by cooperating and collaborating with labor and management, as well as contractors and temporary site visitors working at each location. - The Company has established a communication system between the mills and the head office, as well as between departments within the head office, to report necessary information in the event of a disaster to the NIPPON PAPER GROUP Safety and Disaster Prevention Committee and its management.